albert97/Snippet_Tech/_posts/2021-03-08-A-Review-Of-Blockchain-White-Paper.md

 I think Merkle–Damgård construction and Davies-Meyer structure deserved separates posts, and to simplify things (with helpds from [Wikipedia](https://en.wikipedia.org/wiki/One-way_compression_function#cite_note-1) ), a few brief words on these two topics:

-Merkle–Damgård construction consists of four parts: starting from initial values, also called initalisation vector (IV), it is a fixed value (algorithm or implementation specific).
+Merkle–Damgård construction consists of three parts: starting from initial values, also called initalisation vector (IV), it is a fixed value (algorithm or implementation specific).
 The next block is the compression (or compacting) function f that takes the result so far, combines it with the message block, and produces an intermediate result.
 There can be a chain of these f function.
 The last part is a finalisation block tha padds the results from a chain of f with zeros.  his is crucial to the security of this construction
 <html>
   <body>